SalmanHamdouchi/CleverAI/readme.md

 ## Introduction

 Clever AI Platform is designed to simplify and streamline AI content generation by offering a unified hub for various types of AI-generated content.
-Our platform leverages the power of OpenAI and Replicate AI to deliver high-quality code, engaging conversations, captivating images, and stunning videos, all accessible from a single location.
+The platform leverages the power of OpenAI and Replicate AI to deliver high-quality code, engaging conversations, captivating images, and stunning videos, all accessible from a single location.

 ## Features

 - **Content Diversity**: Generate code, have meaningful conversations, create images, and produce videos, all within one platform.
 - **Sleek UI**: Utilizing the power of React.js and Tailwind CSS, Clever provides an intuitive and visually appealing user interface.
 - **Efficient State Management**: Redux Toolkit ensures seamless state management, allowing for a smooth and responsive user experience.
-- **Backend Power**: Built with Node.js and Express.js, our backend sets up a robust API to connect with AI services.
 - **Smart AI Routing**: Clever intelligently routes prompts to OpenAI or Replicate AI based on context, providing optimal results.

 ## Technologies